itz-nishant/-1915054-/Practical.md

 Enter any number:4
 It's an even number.
 ```
-# 8.Program to Find the Factorial of the Number
+# 8. Program to Find the Factorial of the Number
 ```C
 #include<stdio.h>
 int main()